WWYY

-WWYY is a United States class A radio station broadcasting on 107.1 FM.
-The station is located in Stroudsburg, Pennsylvania and licensed to Belvidere, New Jersey.
-It serves the Poconos and the Lehigh Valley regions.
-The station is currently owned by Cumulus Media, through licensee Radio License Holding CBC, LLC.
-The station now airs a country music format and is known as "Cat Country 96", simulcasting WCTO 96.1 FM Easton, Pennsylvania.
+WWYY (107.1 FM) is a class A radio station licensed to Belvidere, New Jersey.
+It serves The Poconos and Lehigh Valley regions of Pennsylvania, and the Skylands Region of New Jersey.
+The station is currently owned by Cumulus Media, through licensee Radio License Holding CBC, LLC, and airs a country music radio format known as "Cat Country 96", simulcasting on WCTO 96.1 FM in Easton, Pennsylvania.

 History

 Early years

 On October 15, 1992, WWYY began operation as WRNJ-FM under the co-ownership of Norman Worth and Larry Tighe, who still retain the call sign WRNJ (formerly on 1000 kHz, now on 1510 kHz).
-WRNJ-FM offered a country music format to the northwestern New Jersey and the Poconos region.
-Except for the Lehigh Valley (which had a Philadelphia-based country/western music station), most of this region was without its own country music station after WIXL (now WNNJ) dropped country music in May 1988.
-For a few months northwestern New Jersey and the Poconos could get country music on New York City based WYNY (97.1 FM).
+WRNJ-FM offered a country music format to the northwestern New Jersey and Poconos.
+Except for the Lehigh Valley, which had a Philadelphia-based country/western music station, most of this region was without its own country music station after WIXL, now WNNJ, dropped country music in May 1988.
+For a few months, northwestern New Jersey and the Poconos could get country music on New York City-based WYNY (97.1 FM).
 That changed in October 1988, when separate sales of WYNY's license and intellectual property resulted in the station "moving" to WYNY (103.5 FM), and as a result, the format listeners could not hear country/western music because of WNNJ-FM held (and still does) 103.7 FM frequency, blocking 103.5 FM out of the area.
 WQHT/WYNY switched to a Hip-hop/R&B format.

 For the next four years, the Northwestern New Jersey/Pocono Mountains of Pennsylvania could not receive country music on the radio.
 WRNJ-FM finally filled that hole by broadcasting country and western music over 1510 AM.
 However, financially troubled WFMV out of Blairstown abruptly became "Hot Country 106.3 WHCY".
 The area went from receiving no country stations to two.

 Both WRNJ-FM and WHCY used large amounts of satellite programming.
 By the beginning of 1994, WHCY switched from satellite to live-broadcasting full-time.
 WRNJ-FM continued with satellite programming.
 As a result, WHCY clearly became the stronger country music station.
 Both stations still held their own.
 WRNJ-FM tended to pull decent ratings in Warren County, New Jersey, while WHCY pulled good ratings in Sussex County.
 In the summer of 1997, Easton based 96.1 WLEV adopted a Country/Western music format and became "WCTO Cat Country 96.1".
 The WLEV intellectual unit moved to 100.7 FM, where it remains today.

 WCTO had a good signal not only in the Lehigh Valley, but in much of the Poconos, and in Sussex and Warren County.
 As a result, WRNJ-FM and WHCY went down, with WRNJ-FM hurt more by the presence of "Cat Country" because of its proximity to Easton, Pennsylvania.
 WRNJ-FM was pulling very low ratings by the spring of 1998.